pulumi/pulumi-kubernetesx/README.md

 ### Create Environment Variables from a ConfigMap and Secret

-Use the `asEnvVar` verb on ConfigMap and Secret resources to add them to the Pod under the `env` field.
+Use the `asEnvValue` verb on ConfigMap and Secret resources to add them to the Pod under the `env` field.
 The `PodBuilder` automatically creates the relevant boilerplate depending on the resource type.